 Traditional Alfredo sauce can be high in carbs due to the use of flour and heavy cream.
 However, there are many variations, like our Creamy Cajun Alfredo Sauce, that use low-carb thickeners and dairy substitutes to reduce the carbohydrate content.

-Spaghetti squash can be tough to slice through because of its hard exterior shell.
-To make it easier, make several small slices in a row, lengthwise around where you want to cut it.
-It can break open easier along the line.
 I also use the weight of the squash to help break it open faster (be so careful!).
-You can also cook the squash whole, and cut it afterward.
+You can also cook the squash whole and cut it afterward.
 (Don't forget to scoop the seeds out, too!)

 Absolutely, spaghetti squash is a healthful food that's low in calories and carbs yet high in fiber, vitamins, and minerals.
 It's a fantastic alternative to traditional pasta for those looking to increase their vegetable intake and maintain a balanced diet.